 The Amy Johnson Inspiration Award, launched in 2016, honours a man or woman who is currently working in a non-engineering role who has made a truly remarkable achievement in furthering the diversity agenda within engineering and applied sciences.
 This award serves to recognise the efforts of an individual who is not currently a practising engineer (but may have been in the past) in inspiring more women to enter and/or remain in the engineering and technical professions.
-We welcome male nominees and those with no engineering qualifications.
+We welcome male nominees and those with no engineering qualifications, as well as engineers.